-Asset volatility The liabilities are calculated using a discount rate set with reference to corporate bond yields; if assets underperform this yield, this will create a deficit.
+The liabilities are calculated using a discount rate set with reference to corporate bond yields; if assets underperform this yield, this will create a deficit.
 The scheme holds a significant proportion of growth assets (e.g. equities) which are expected to outperform corporate bonds in the long-term while providing volatility and risk in the short-term.
 The allocation to growth assets is monitored such that it is suitable with the scheme's long-term objectives.
 Change in bond yields A decrease in corporate bond yields will increase the scheme's liabilities, although this will be partially offset by an increase in the value of the scheme's bond holdings.

 Inflation risk The majority of the scheme's benefit obligations are linked to inflation, and higher inflation will lead to higher liabilities (although, in most cases, caps on the level of inflationary increases are in place to protect against extreme inflation).
 A proportion of the assets are either unaffected by or loosely correlated with inflation, meaning that an increase in inflation will increase the deficit.
 Life expectancy The majority of the scheme's obligations are to provide benefits for the life of the member, so increases in life expectancy will result in an increase in the liabilities.

-The scheme uses Government bonds, corporate bonds and cash as matching assets in the LDI Strategy holding.
+The Scheme uses Government bonds, corporate bonds and cash as matching assets in the LDI Strategy holding.
 The remainder of the assets are used as growth assets.

-The current agreed employer contributions are 37.5% per annum of pensionable salaries plus and additional £0.8m per annum covering future benefit accrual, expenses (including PPF levies) and death in service benefits.
-The Company is not currently paying any deficit contributions.
+The current agreed employer contributions are 37.5% per annum of pensionable salaries plus an additional £1.2m per annum covering future benefit accruals, expenses (including PPF levies) and death in service benefits.
+The Company is not currently paying any deficit contributions, pending the outcome of the 31 March 2022 actuarial valuation.

-Current expected total employer contributions to the Scheme for the year ending 31 March 2024 are £15.2m.
+Current expected employer contributions to the NGED West Midlands segment of the scheme for the year ending 31 March 2024 are £16.6m.
 The next triennial valuation is being negotiated with an effective date of 31 March 2022.
 Pending the outcome of these valuations, the contribution requirements summarised above are likely to change.